- Search The Registry

 - Creating Support

 On this date in 1907, Shirley Graham DuBois was born.
-She was an African American author, playwright, composer, and activist.
+She was a Black author, playwright, composer, and activist.

 She was born in Evansville, Indiana, to a minister father and a homemaker mother.
 Her family moved around the country quite a bit when she was a child, and her earliest memories are from New Orleans, as well as a beginning dose of (not) fairy tales but novels such as "Ben Hur" and "Quo Vadis" for children’s reading.
 Young Graham graduated from high school in Spokane, Washington.
 She married young, but her husband died within three years, leaving her with two sons.